Ufuk Degirmenci (RF)

 Currently, the Laboratory of Cancer Signalling is employing molecular biology, biochemistry, and genetic mouse modelling to explore the mechanisms that underlie hyperactive Ras/RAF/MEK/ERK signalling-driven cancer development and drug resistance in targeted cancer therapies against this pathway.
 These studies will provide not only a conceptual framework for developing new approaches but also novel targets for drug designs against cancers with hyperactive Ras/RAF/MEK/ERK signalling.

-Over the past three years, the laboratory has uncovered the catalytic mechanism of RAF and MEK kinases through characterising their mutants with variable β3-αC loop deletions.
+Over the past five years, the laboratory has uncovered the catalytic mechanism of RAF and MEK kinases through characterising their mutants with variable β3-αC loop deletions.
 The laboratory is now focusing on developing next-generation RAF/MEK inhibitors according to these findings.
 The laboratory has also identified AMPK as a potential target to break the intrinsic resistance in cancer therapies with first-generation RAF inhibitors.
 Three manuscripts generated from these works are undergoing revision with Sci Signal, Oncogene, and J Biol Chem.
 The laboratory has also constructed a BRAF(V600E)-driven hairy cell leukaemia mouse model by combining BRAF(V600E) knock-in with a depletion of tumour suppressors in B cells, which models the pathogenesis of human disease.
 With this model, the laboratory is investiagting key molecular events in diseaes progression and thereby develop novel therapies against this disease.

 Figure 1: Hyperactivation of Ras/Raf/MEK/ERK signalling in cancers.
 Abbreviations: EGFR, epidermal growth factor receptor; HER2, human epidermal receptor-2; MEK, mitogen-activated protein kinase kinase; MAPK, mitogen-actived protein kinase; NSCLC, non-small cell lung cancer; RTK, receptor tyosine kinase; SB/LGS, serous borderline/low-grade serous.